The following is a list of sections (but not subsections) that I have

 Balrog: Maiar corrupted by Melko -> Melkor ->

-in the War of Wrath (First Age) at least one escaped and lie dormant for
+[the] Wrath (in the First Age) at least one escaped and lie dormant for

-years (Third Age) until it was accidentally released by the Dwarves in
+years (until it was accidentally 'released' by the Dwarves in the Third

 If you don't care about how I have tried to structure this then you can go